jobayer977/javascript-interview-questions/docs/12 Working with objects/what-is-constructor-function/index.md

 ---
 title: What is constructor function?
 ---
-## What is constructor function?

 A constructor function is a function that is used to create objects.
 The new keyword is used to call the constructor function and use the constructor as a blueprint to create an object.